 While browsing models, keep an eye out for an ENERGY STAR® label to identify the highest-performing HVAC systems.
 To become certified, this equipment has been vetted by the Environmental Protection Agency and Department of Energy.

-For instance, air conditioner models that achieve efficiency scores in the top 25 percent among competitors are eligible for ENERGY STAR® certification.
+For instance, air conditioner models that achieve efficiency scores in the top 25% among competitors are eligible for ENERGY STAR® certification.

 Paying for HVAC Replacement

 The upfront cost of paying for HVAC replacement can be steep.
-If covering expenses with cash and savings alone isn’t feasible, there may be other ways to pay for these home improvements.
+If covering expenses with cash and savings alone isn’t feasible, there may be other ways to finance this kind of project.
+For example, you could look into a home equity loan or line of credit, both of which tap the equity you have in your home.
+These options require using your home as collateral, however, which not all homeowners will be comfortable with.

-The HVAC unit cost for more environmentally friendly technologies, such as ground source and air source heat pumps, may be eligible for rebates and tax incentives.
+One other consideration: The HVAC unit cost for more environmentally friendly technologies, such as ground- and air-source heat pumps, may be eligible for rebates and tax incentives.

 Recommended: Home Improvement Cost Calculator